Frequently Asked Questions1. What exactly does an Ombuds do?

 5. Will you tell anyone I was in your office?

-All interactions with the Office of the Ombuds are strictly confidential except in cases where there is consent by the visitor; imminent harm to the visitor, another, or a legal requirement.
+All interactions with the Office of the Ombuds are strictly confidential except in cases where: there is consent by the visitor, concern about imminent harm to the visitor or another, or it is a legal requirement.